 In most cases, it’s temporary, goes away on its own, and doesn’t affect your vision.

-What can I do to make an eye twitch go away?
+What can I do to help an eye twitch go away?

 - Get some quality, restful sleep.